 Globally, all the results show that QoS constraints do not modify the relative performance of the three policies: with or without QoS, Multiple is better than Upwards, which in turn is better than Closest, and their difference in performance is not sensitive to QoS tightness.
 This is an enjoyable result, that could not be predicted a priori.
-Altogether we conclude, when QoS is very restricting and λ small, that MSQoSM is the best choice.
-For big λ , MSQoSC is to prefer.
-In the case of less restricting QoS values, we choose MMR for λ up to 0.4 and then MSQoSC.
+Altogether, when QoS is tight, we conclude that MSQoSM is the best choice for small values of λ and that MSQoSC is to prefer for larger values.
+In the case of less tight QoS values, we choose MMR for λ up to 0.4 and then MSQoSC.
 Generally, when λ is high, MSQoSC never performs poorly.
 Concerning the Upwards policy, USQoSS behaves the best for tight QoS, in the other cases UMD achieves better results.
 Finally, CBS always outperforms CSQoS.